splendormy/dummy-resource-manager/README.md

 ## How to install (setup)

-Locate the following files to the specified directories.
-You may have to create these directories.
+Place the following files in the specified directories.
+You might need to create these directories.

-* Locate `dummy-resource-manager.jar` in `<wlp_root>/usr/extension/lib` directory.
+* Place `dummy-resource-manager.jar` in `<wlp_root>/usr/extension/lib` directory.
-* Locate `dummy-resource-manager.mf` in `<wlp_root>/usr/extension/lib/features` directory.
+* Place `dummy-resource-manager.mf` in `<wlp_root>/usr/extension/lib/features` directory.

-Add the following lines in WebSpere Liberty Server Configuration file (`server.xml`).
+Add the following lines in the WebShpere Liberty Server Configuration file (`server.xml`).

     <featureManager>
         <feature>usr:dummy-resource-manager</feature>